Capital punishment in Oregon: Early history

 The first death sentence carried out under the territorial government, apart from the hanging of the 5 Cayuse in 1850, came on April 18, 1851, when William Kendall was hanged in Salem.
 Kendall's sentence was handed down by Judge William Strong of the Oregon Supreme Court.
 Five Cayuse Native American men were taken to Oregon City, tried and sentenced to hang.
 Before their execution on June 3, 1850, the leader, Tiloukaikt, accepted Catholic last rites.
 Tiloukaikt spoke on the gallows, "Did not your missionaries teach us that Christ died to save his people?
 So we die to save our people."

 Capital punishment was made explicitly legal by statute in 1864, and executions have been carried out exclusively at the Oregon State Penitentiary in Salem since 1904.
 The death penalty was outlawed between 1914 and 1920, again between 1964 and 1978, and then again between a 1981 Oregon Supreme Court ruling and a 1984 ballot measure.

 Oregon voters amended the Constitution in 1914, to repeal the death penalty, by a margin of 50.04%.
 The repeal was an initiative of Governor Oswald West.
 However, the death penalty was restored in 1920 with 56% of voters favoring its use.
 From 1864 to 1931, executions were carried out by hanging.
 However, beginning with the execution of LeRoy Hershel McCarthy, on January 30, 1939, Oregon began using lethal gas in gas chamber executions.
 The state executed seventeen men in this manner, including Robert E. Lee Folkes.
 The last of these gas-inhalation executions took place on 20 August 1962, with the execution of Leroy McGahuey.
 In 1964 voters passed Measure 1, a constitutional amendment prohibiting capital punishment, with 60% of voters approving.
-Governor Mark Hatfield commuted the sentences of three death row inmates two days later.
+Two days later, Governor Mark Hatfield commuted the sentences of the state's three death row inmates, Larry West Shipley, Herbert Floyd Mitchell, and Jeannace June Freeman.